-This procurement advice interview with Negometix’s Directory of Procurement Content – Darin Matthews, NIGP-CPP, FNIGP, CPPO, CPSM, C.P.M. – originally appeared in the December 2020 newsletter of MAPP, the Missouri Association of Public Purchasing.
+This procurement advice interview with Mercell’s Directory of Procurement Content – Darin Matthews, NIGP-CPP, FNIGP, CPPO, CPSM, C.P.M. – originally appeared in the December 2020 newsletter of MAPP, the Missouri Association of Public Purchasing.

 Darin, What procurement advice would you offer to a new Procurement Professional?

 Get involved with your local chapter in a volunteer role.
 Even if it is a one-time event (and you’re not ready for a board or committee position), you will find the experience very rewarding.
 I can honestly say that volunteer roles have given me back much more than I have given.
 Plus, you get to work with some amazing people.

 What advice would you offer to a seasoned Procurement Professional?

 Take on a mentorship role and don’t forget what it was like to be the rookie buyer.
 Reach out and share your experience and expertise; it will be appreciated.
 Back in the 1990s I worked with a senior buyer at the State of Oregon.
 Sichu Bajaj would always introduce himself to the new buyers and offer them assistance.
 He also set a great example for them by earning his CPPB in his 60s!